ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 tuning is simply cleaning up a carelessly written program, not taking a clear program and adding tricks.
-In particular, you should develop an appreciation for the capabilities of modern compilers to make extremely good optimizations of expressions.
-"Optimization of expressions" here means a rearrangement of arithmetic or logical expressions to run more efficiently.
-Be careful not to damage the compiler's ability to do such optimizations for you in an effort to optimize the expression yourself.
+In particular, you should develop an appreciation for the capabilities of modern compilers to make extremely good optimisations of expressions.
+"Optimisation of expressions" here means a rearrangement of arithmetic or logical expressions to run more efficiently.
+Be careful not to damage the compiler's ability to do such optimisations for you in an effort to optimise the expression yourself.
-Always check that your "optimizations" really do improve the program by running the program before and after the change on a suitable benchmark set of input.
+Always check that your "optimisations" really do improve the program by running the program before and after the change on a suitable benchmark set of input.
 It is very hard to do better than a good compiler.